officialrajdeepsingh/awesome-nextjs/README.md

 ## React Form

 - [React Hook Form](https://react-hook-form.com) - The React Hook Form is a performant, flexible, and extensible library used for building forms.
+- [Conform](https://github.com/edmundhung/conform) - Conform is a type-safe form validation library to build forms with full support for server frameworks like Remix and Next.js.

 ## Bundler